Risk, returns & timeframes illustration

 There’s no better time than the present

-Investing has caught up with how people engage with DIY technology, and digital investing platforms make it more affordable and accessible.
+Investing has caught up with how people engage with tech, and digital investing platforms make it more affordable and accessible.
 If you’re currently booking flights online or using online banking, you’ll be surprised by how straight-forward buying shares can be.
 All you need to do when you’re ready to invest is open a Hatch account, deposit money into it, and choose some shares to buy.
 And voila!
 You could be a shareholder in the causes you believe in and the brands you use every day.

 You’re not too busy, it’s not too complicated, and it just might be something you’re good at and enjoy!